wilsonyou/nebula/docs/manual-EN/import_data/nebula-importer-updated.md

 ## Example

 The following example shows you how to import CSV data to **Nebula Graph** with Nebula-importer.
-In this example, Nebula Graph is installed with `docker` and `docker compose`.
-You can walk through the example by the following steps:
+In this example, **Nebula Graph** is installed with `docker` and `docker compose`.
+We will walk you through the example by the following steps:

 1. [Start your Nebula Graph services](#starting-nebula-graph-services).
 2. [Create the schema for tags and edges](#creating-the-schema-for-tags-and-edges).